 - In long-standing deformities where passive correction of the subtalar joint is not possible, triple arthrodesis is done.

-This is due to paralysis the peroneal muscles.
+This is due to paralysis of the peroneal muscles.
 The foot becomes inverted due to the action of the tibialis anterior and posterior.

 This deformity is due to isolated paralysis of the gastrocnemius.
 Active dorsiflexors plus active peronei and tibialis posterior muscles produce a progressive calcaneocavus deformity despite caliper protection.